Automattic/Co-Authors-Plus/readme.txt

 = 2012-03-?? / 2.6.2 =
 * AJAX user search matches against first name, last name, and nickname fields too, in addition to display name, user login, and email address
+* Comment moderation and approved notifications are properly sent to all co-authors with the correct caps
 * Filter required capability for user to be returned in an AJAX search with 'coauthors_edit_author_cap'
 * Filter out administrators and other non-authors from AJAX search with 'coauthors_edit_ignored_authors'
 * Automatically adds co-authors to Edit Flow's story budget and calendar views